Pose-dIVE: Pose-Diversified Augmentation with Diffusion Model for Person Re-Identification: Conclusion

 \section{Conclusion}

 In this paper, we proposed \ours, a novel data augmentation approach that leverages pre-trained diffusion models to diversify pose and viewpoint distributions in person re-identification training datasets.
-The key to \ours's success lies in diversifying human pose and viewpoint by integrating pose, viewpoint, and identity conditions into large-scale pre-trained diffusion models, effectively leveraging the vast knowledge embedded in these models for generating high-quality augmented data.

-Comprehensive experiments demonstrated the effectiveness of our approach, with \ours achieving significant performance improvements compared to baselines.
-Ablation studies further verified the importance of both diverse pose augmentation and camera viewpoint augmentation.
+The key to success of \ours lies in diversifying human pose and viewpoint by integrating pose, viewpoint, and identity conditions into large-scale pre-trained diffusion models, effectively leveraging the vast knowledge embedded in these models to generate high-quality augmented data.
+Comprehensive experiments demonstrated the effectiveness of our approach, with \ours achieving significant performance improvements compared to baselines. \paragrapht{Acknowledgment} This research was supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (RS-2019-II190075, RS-2024-00509279, RS-2025-II212068, RS-2023-00227592, RS-2025-02214479, RS-2024-00457882, RS-2025-25441838, RS-2025-25441838, RS-2025-02214479, RS-2025-02217259) and the Culture, Sports, and Tourism R\&D Program through the Korea Creative Content Agency grant funded by the Ministry of Culture, Sports and Tourism (RS-2024-00345025, RS-2024-00333068, RS-2023-00222280, RS-2023-00266509), and National Research Foundation of Korea (RS-2024-00346597).